-One sect originated indirectly with Salimbene's dear friend and master Hugues de Digne.
-(254) Two laymen, touched by his preaching, came and begged admission to the Order : but he refused, and put them off with Joachitic parables which they very naturally misunderstood.
-"Go into the woods," said Hugh, " and learn to eat roots, for the Tribulations are at hand."
-They took him literally, and formed an order of wild hermits whom the Franciscans called derisively Bushmen (Boscarioli), but who called themselves Friars of the Sack, waxed in numbers, and became indefatigable beggars, to the disgust of the older Mendicants.
-"One day the Lady Giuletta degli Adhelardi, a devotee of ours, seeing these Friars of the Sack begging their bread from door to door in Modena, said to the Franciscans, 'I tell you truly, Brethren, we had already so many bags and wallets to empty our granaries, that this Order of the Sack was not needed.""
-Salimbene is even more indignant at the unblushing way in which they caricatured the Franciscan habit, and accuses them of wearing fine linen under their sackcloth : and he is sure that Gregory $\bar{\mathbf{X}}$ was divinely inspired in abolishing the Order, as tending "to weary and burden Christian folk with the multitude of beggars."
-He goes on to explain how the Austin Friars were organized by Alexander IV, who compelled half a dozen sects of begging Hermits to coalesce into that single Order.
-Among these were the Giambonitani, "founded by one Giovanni Bono, who lived in the days of St. Francis; his body was buried in my days at Mantua, and his son I have seen and known, Bro.
-Matthew of Modena, a fat man."
+One sect originated indirectly with Salimbene's dear friend and master, Hugues de Digne.
+(254) Two laymen, touched by his preaching, came and begged admission to the Order: but he refused and put them off with Joachitic parables which they very naturally misunderstood.
+"Go into the woods," said Hugh, "and learn to eat roots, for the Tribulations are at hand." took him literally, and formed an order of wild hermits whom the Franciscans called derisively Bushmen (Boscarioli), but who called themselves Friars of the Sack.
+"They made themselves striped garments of black and white then in process of time they made themselves a frock of sackcloth-not sackcloth of hair as in the Apocalypse but almost of fine linen: and beneath this they had excellent tunics, and at their neck a mantle of sackcloth, whence they are called Friars of the Sack.
+And they caused sandals to be made for them, such as the Friars Minor have: for all who wish to make some new Rule always beg somewhat from our Order-either our sandals or our cord or even our frock.
+But now we have a papal privilege that no man shall wear such a habit as might cause him to be taken for a Friar Minor: for the so-called Britti Friars of the Mark of Ancona were wont to wear just such an habit: but Pope Alexander IV brought them into one congregation with the Austin Friars."
+Meanwhile these friars waxed in numbers and became indefatigable beggars, to the disgust of the older Mendicants.
+"One day the Lady Giuletta degli Adhelardi, a devotee of ours, seeing these Friars of the Sack begging their bread from door to door in Modena, said to the Franciscans, 'I tell you truly, Brethren, we had already so many bags and wallets to empty our granaries, that this Order of the Sack was not needed."
+Salimbene, therefore, is convinced that Gregory X was divinely inspired in abolishing the Order, as tending "to weary and burden Christian folk with the multitude of beggars." goes on to explain how the Austin Friars were organized by Alexander IV, who compelled half-a-dozen sects of begging Hermits to coalesce into that single Order.
+Among these were the Giambonitani, "founded by one Giovanni Bono, who lived in the days of St. Francis; his body was buried in my days at Mantua, and his son I have seen and known, Brother Matthew of Modena, a fat man."
 Yet he remarks complacently that these Austin Friars existed even now only on sufferance, and in daily peril of disruption.
-An Austin Friar might have retorted the criticism on the Franciscan Third Order, on which so much vague rhetoric is expended nowadays, but which was already getting so seriously out of hand, that St. Bonaventura speaks of it as a hindrance rather than a help.
+An Austin Friar might possibly have retorted the criticism on the Franciscan Third Order, which was already getting so seriously out of hand that St. Bonaventura seemed to look upon it as a hindrance rather than a help.